-AAS BALTA has supported the Latvian Road Traffic Safety Directorate, which organized, in early 2019, a widely publicized campaign to raise drivers and pedestrians' awareness about the negative effects of using cell phones while driving and thus increase road traffic safety.
+AAS BALTA introduces a "zombie-mobile" and collects signatures against using cell phones while driving phones while driving and thus increase road traffic safety.
 In 2020, AAS BALTA supported the campaign again by developing a special "zombie-mobile" car, where a driver using a phone was shown as a zombie.
 The car was driving around the streets of Riga for a week to encourage people to sign a petition posted on AAS BALTA's website.
 The point was to express the willingness to refrain from using a phone while driving and inspire one's family and friends to do the same.
 The petition was signed by over a thousand people.
 The campaign was described in more than 60 publications in the Latvian media.